-Organization Name Description Website Tourism Vancouver (The Greater Vancouver Convention and Visitors Bureau) A business association representing approximately 1,000 members in tourism and related industries/activities.
-Its purpose is to effectively market Metro Vancouver as a destination for leisure, meeting and event travelers. www.tourismvancouver.com Vancouver Economic Development Commission An agency of the City of Vancouver that works to strengthen the city's economic future by helping existing businesses, attracting investment, researching the business environment and making policy recommendations. www.vancouvereconomic.
-Vancouver International Airport (YVR) Provides monthly passenger and flight statistics of YVR. www.yvr.ca/en/media/fact- sheets.aspx Vancouver Port Authority Canada's largest and busiest port, a dynamic gateway for domestic and international trade and tourism, and a major economic force that strengthens the Canadian economy. www.portmetrovancouver.
-Vancouver Public Library (Business and Economics Division) Funded by the City of Vancouver, Vancouver Public Library is the third largest public library system in Canada.
-Exceptional collections, services and technologies offered at 22 branches and an extensive virtual library available to all citizens of Vancouver. www.vpl.ca Wilderness Tourism Association of BC Industry association to ensure the ongoing viability of the industry through the protection of the wilderness tourism land base. www.wilderness-tourism. bc.ca
+ORGANIZATION NAME DESCRIPTION WEBSITE Tourism Vancouver (The Greater Vancouver Convention and Visitors Bureau) A business association representing approximately 1,000 members in tourism and related industries/activities.
+Its purpose is to effectively market Metro Vancouver as a destination for leisure, meeting and event travellers. tourismvancouver.com Vancouver Economic Development Commission An agency of the City of Vancouver that works to strengthen the city's economic future by helping existing businesses, attracting investment, researching the business environment and making policy recommendations. vancouvereconomic.com Vancouver International Airport (YVR) Provides monthly passenger and flight statistics of YVR. yvr.ca/en/about-yvr/ facts-and-stats Vancouver Port Authority Canada's largest and busiest port, a dynamic gateway for domestic and international trade and tourism, and a major economic force that strengthens the Canadian economy. portmetrovancouver.com Vancouver Public Library (Business and Economics Division) Funded by the City of Vancouver, Vancouver Public Library is the third largest public library system in Canada.
+Exceptional collections, services and technologies offered at 22 branches and an extensive virtual library available to all citizens of Vancouver. vpl.ca Wilderness Tourism Association of BC Industry association to ensure the ongoing viability of the industry through the protection of the wilderness tourism land base. wilderness-tourism.bc.ca